heiankyo/heijokyo/README.md

 `port-number` gives port number which listen HTTP and WebSocket server.
 Usually, port 1 to 1023 need root privilege.
 Default is 3000.
 `www-root-directory` gives HTTP root directory.
 Default is '`www`'.
-`dictionary-table-name` gives a table name of dic.sqlite3.
+`dictionary-table-name` gives default table name of dic.sqlite3.
 You can select below.
 Default is '`fruit`'
-`serial-port-name` gives serial port file name which send signal to PIC such as `/dev/ttyUSB0`.
-Default is `/dev/ttyUSB0`.
 * dic: all POS (noun., verb., adj. and so on)
 * noun: nouns only (excluding proper nouns)
-* fruit: names of some fruits (including "何時")
+* fruit: names of some fruits (including "何時") `serial-port-name` gives serial port file name which send signal to PIC such as `/dev/ttyUSB0`.
+Default is `/dev/ttyUSB0`.

+Example:
+`node app.js 80 www noun /dev/ttyUSB0`

 Requires
 ---